 The sawmill water tank has to be refilled before operation.
 Refill through the opening in the back of the saw carriage.
 The volume of the tank is 7 litres.
-The water flow to the blade is adjusted by a valve located on the underside of the tank.

 ADJUSTING THE SCALE

 To ensure that the scale shows the correct measurement between the cross bunk and the blade, it has to be calibrated.
 Do as follows: Measure the vertical distance between the sawhead and a cross bunk.
 Note down the distance.
 Fit the magnetic scale to the scale plate so that the measurement indicated at the top side of the pointer is the same as the measurement you noted down.